CURENT/andes/docs/source/modeling.rst

 .. warning::

     Data structure for the Jacobian storage has changed.
 Pending documentation update.
-Please check :py:mod:`andes.core.triplet.JacTriplet` class for more details.
+Please check :py:mod:`andes.core.common.JacTriplet` class for more details.

 The triplets, the equation (row) index, variable (column) index, and values (constant numbers or callable) are stored in ``Model`` attributes with the name of ``_{i, j, v}{Jacobian Name}{c or None}``, where